mantidproject/mantid/Code/Mantid/docs/source/algorithms/Symmetrise-v1.rst

 -----------

 Symmetrise takes an asymmetric :math:`S(Q,w)` - i.e. one in which the moduli of xmin & xmax are different.
 Typically xmax is > mod(xmin).

-A negative value of x is chosen (Xcut) so that the curve for mod(Xcut) to xmax is reflected and inserted for x less than the Xcut.
+Two values, XMin and XMax, are chosen to specify the section of the positive side of the curve to be reflected onto the negative side.

+The output curve between negative XMin and XMax is unchnaged from the sample curve, between negative XMax and negative XMin the curve is reflected from the sample curve between XMin and XMax.

 Usage
 -----